ITensor/website/docs/book/index.md

 like @@T\_{ijk}@@).

 ITensors are "intelligent tensors" because they "know" what indices they have.
-This is possible since each Index carries extra information.
+This is possible since each Index carries extra information beyond its size.

 The simplest way to construct an Index is to give its name and size: